AyushGorlawar/Plagiarism-AI-Detection/README.md

 ## Demo

-You can see a live demo of the tool at [your-demo-link].
+You can see a live demo of the tool at [https://ayushgorlawar.github.io/Plagiarism-AI-Detection/].

 ## Folder Structure
 /project-directory